KhartesViewer/khartes/README.md

 moving, adding, or deleting a node, the results of the change are shown instantly.
 In the Data Slices, the curve passing through the nodes is updated, and in the Fragment View, the surface texture is updated.
-Though these changes happen quickly, updates do require a certain amount of time, and when you have a large group of nodes you need to edit, you might find that updates will delay your work.
+Though these changes happen quickly, updates do require a certain amount of time, and when you have a large group of nodes you need to edit, you might find that waiting for the updates is delaying your work.

 In order to lessen this delay, khartes offers the option to turn off live updates.
 You can turn off live updates by pressing the `l` (small L) hot key, or by pressing the button marked `LU`